rotki/docs/usage-guides/onchain.md

+> [!NOTE]
+> This is an experimental feature, and you may find some imperfections.
+However, we are going to continuously improve it.

 # Onchain Transactions

 rotki allows you to perform onchain transactions by connecting your wallet (either through a browser wallet or WalletConnect).